8/08/2019

 1. Enhance discharge education.
 Supplementing written and verbal instructions with videos reinforces information and helps patients retain what they’ve learned.

-2. Support quality measures.
+2. Support personalized care.
 Reinforce your care plans and educate with award-winning videos on topics specific to the patient’s care.

 3. Save clinicians’ time.
 Patients can watch videos from home or on their own in the hospital without supervision, freeing clinicians for other tasks.